Vyral/base-template/_posts/2021-08-17-your-end-of-summer-update-on-charlotte-real-estate.md

 As far as monthly payments are concerned, homebuyers were paying an average of $1,184 per month on their mortgage payments in May.
 This figure is slightly up from right around $1,000 in May 2020.
 If we wind the clock back to 2008, that average payment was closer to $1,500. **We’re still well over $300 below the average payment from that time.**

 This is still a crazy-hot market if you’re looking to sell.
-There is also more inventory coming your way if you’re a buyer.&nbsp;
+There is also more inventory coming your way if you’re a buyer.

 If you have any questions about the market or real estate in general, don’t hesitate to reach out via phone or email.
 We look forward to hearing from you soon.